Can you consume 3000 calories while on Intermittent Fasting?

 Vegetables-4 cups

-The four cups should come from one cup of cooked vegetables, 2 cups of leafy salad greens, or a cup of 100% vegetable juice.
+The four cups should come from one cup of cooked vegetables, 2 cups of leafy salad greens, or 100% vegetable juice.
 In IF, you do not limit the types of veggies you can consume.
 Below are a few of them.

 3000 Calories Intermittent Fasting – Fruits-2 ½ cups

-½ a cup of dried fruit or one cup of 100% natural fruit juice is equivalent to one cup of fresh fruit.
+½ a cup of dried or 100% natural fruit juice is equivalent to one cup of fresh fruit.
 Fruits will give you all the minerals lost during your fasting period.
-You also do not limit the types of fruits to consume.
+You also do not limit the types of fruits you consume.
 Below are a few choices.

 Dairy products-3 cups